irontec/ivozprovider/doc/sphinx/administration_portal/client/residential/residential_devices.rst

         used in Contact header of registration will be used, as specified in SIP RFC (residential device name will be used for endpoints with direct connectivity).
 Defaults to 'No'.

+    Enable T.38 passthrough
+        If set to 'yes', this SIP endpoint must be a **T.38 capable fax sender/receiver**.
+IvozProvider will act as a T.38 gateway, bridging fax-calls of a T.38 capable carrier and a T.38 capable device.

     Call waiting
         Limits received calls when already handling this number of calls.
 Set 0 for unlimited.

-    Enable T.38 passthrough
-        If set to 'yes', this SIP endpoint must be a **T.38 capable fax sender/receiver**.
-IvozProvider will act as a T.38 gateway, bridging fax-calls of a T.38 capable carrier and a T.38 capable device.

     RTP Encryption
         If set to 'yes', call won't be established unless it's possible to encryption its audio.
 If set to 'no', audio won't be encrypted.

-    Multi Contact
-        Same SIP credentials can be configured in multiple SIP devices.
-In that case, all devices ring simultaneously when receiving a call.
-Setting this toggle to 'No' limits this behaviour so that only latest registered SIP device rings.

 .. tip:: Residential device can be contacted due to calls to several DDIs. *DDI In* setting allows remote SIP endpoint to
          know which number caused each call, setting that number as destination (R-URI and To headers).
 This way, residential